Chapter 8 Documentation

 {% enddocs %}

-Now, in order to enable dbt reference these descriptions from our yml file, we would simply use the doc () function enclosed in single quotes and curly brackets like so:
+Now, in order to enable dbt reference these descriptions from our YAML file, we would simply use the doc () function as shown below:

 - name: citi_trips_round